truenas/py-SMART/README.md

 storage devices.
 Without his work, my job would have been significantly more miserable. :)

-Having recently migrated my script development from Batch to Python for Linux portabiity, I thought a simple wrapper for smartctl would save time in the development of future automated test tools.
+Additionally I would like to thank iXsystems, Inc., the team behind the amazing FreeNAS and TrueNAS products.
+Several years ago that team approached me with an interest in pySMART, though I have no other affiliation with the company.
+At their request I made a simple change to allow pySMART to run on FreeBSD and changed the license from GPL to LGPL to allow them to build upon my work and incorporate it into their products.
+They began hosting the code on their github, and in the intervening years they've taken the project to all new heights.
+Because of their work the code is now Python 3 compatible, supports NVME hardware devices, and has several other improvements and bug fixes.

+This version 1.0 is simply a download and repackaging for PyPI of the code on the FreeNAS github, found at https://github.com/freenas/py-SMART, as of 9 Aug, 2019.
+This will almost surely be the last version of pySMART on pyPI, as neither I nor the iXsystems team have worked on this project in over a year.

 Final Note on Licensing
 =======================
+At the request of several companies seeking to use this code in their products, the license has been changed from GPL to the slightly more permissive LGPL.
-If you are reading this and thinking that you'd love to use pySMART if only it weren't "restricted" by GPL licensing, please contact me.
+This should allow you to call into pySMART as a library as use it as-is in your own project without fear of "GPL contamination".
+If you are reading this and thinking that the license is still too restrictive, please contact me.
 I am very willing to make the code available privately under a more permissive license, including for some corporate or commercial uses.
 I'd just like for you to say hello first, and tell me a bit about your project and how pySMART could fit into it.
-Odds are I'd be happy to help.

-I've been contacted with similar requests a handful of times previously, so I decided to add this note in case there are others out there afraid to ask.